Ron LaPointe: College career

 He earned a Bachelor of Science in physical education from Penn State in 1979.

-NFL
+NFL career

-LaPointe had planned on becoming a teacher upon graduation, but was signed by the Baltimore Colts as a free agent following the 1980 NFL Draft.
+LaPointe had planned on becoming a teacher upon graduation, but was signed by the Baltimore Colts as a free agent following the 1980 NFL draft.
 Projected to be a starter that season, he was hampered all season by a hip pointer and torn rib cartilage and was released by Baltimore at the end of the season.
 He signed with the Oakland Raiders the following season, but suffered a career-ending injury in training camp.
 He signed an injury waiver and was released from the team.